dcmnts/isosplit-paper/isosplit.md

 Here we define a different statistic
 $$D_X=D_{X,F_X}$$
 where the approximation $F_X$  of $S_X$ is determined by up-down isotonic regression as shown in Algorithm 1 and described in Appendix [{appendixUpdown}].
-Roughly speaking, $F_X$ results from an approximation of the emperical density function by a function that is monotonically increasing to the left of a critical point, and monotonically decreasing to the right (see Figure [{ISOCUT}]).
+Roughly speaking, $F_X$ results from an approximation of the emperical density function by a function that is monotonically increasing to the left of a critical point, and monotonically decreasing to the right (see Figure A1).

 As mentioned above, Hartigan's dip test has a flaw when the number of points in one cluster (say on the far left) is much smaller than the total size $n$.
 This is due to the fact that the absolute size of the dip in the empirical distribution only depends on the relatively small amount of data near the interface between the two cluster, whereas the test for rejection becomes more rigorous with increasing $n$ (note the normalizing factor of $\frac{1}{\sqrt{n}}$).
 To address this, we perform a series of dip tests of sizes $\lfloor n/2 \rfloor, \lfloor n/4 \rfloor, \lfloor n/8 \rfloor, \dots$.
 We compare two tests for each size, one starting from the left and one starting from the right.
 If the unimodality hypothesis is rejected in any one of these tests, the null hypothesis is rejected.
 Otherwise, the unimodality hypothesis is accepted.
 A more detailed description of this procedure is provided in Appendix XX.
 This procedure is encapsulated in the `ks_adj` function in Algorithm 1.